 Alex still faces years of non-NHS funded therapy – physio is now once a week and every other Saturday and the added personal training every other week after school is showing results.
 Age 9 she will also need further surgeries to correct the damage that has been done over the years to her hips, ankles and feet and numerous pieces of equipment that will help at each stage and it unclear whether this will be available in time on the NHS.

-With the most amazing support and generosity of our family, friends and the local community we have raised just over £64,000 but for Alex to continue her journey to independence, fundraising will continue to reach our target of £70,000.
+With the most amazing support and generosity, we have raised just over £65,000 but for Alex to continue her journey to independence, fundraising will continue to reach our target of £70,000.

 Donating through JustGiving is simple, fast and totally secure.
 Your details are safe with JustGiving - they'll never sell them on or send unwanted emails.
 Once you donate, they'll send your money directly to the charity.
 So it's the most efficient way to donate - saving time and cutting costs for the charity.

 7.5% of all donations to Tree of Hope in relation to this appeal will be allocated to the general charitable purposes of Tree of Hope to cover our core operating costs.